benwhale/saber-tech-test/PLAN.md

      - Given we are in python, and it'll save an API call, I think we should try to add to the database and if we get an error saying the key is already in use then we try again
      - Either that, or does DynamoDB handle random keys?
 Maybe we should utilise DB functionality instead -- research this
    - Python libraries... slugify wouldn't be random.
 Sqids (formerly Hashids) could be interesting.
 Should probably use a salt to make it more secure.
 Although it doesn't need to be secure, just a random slug associated in the database.
 So I could just generate a random number and put it in base 32?
 Or perhaps just use random.choices from the alphanumeric characters for the number of characters I need given it's not actually important it just needs to be short and random
+   - NOTE - I should definitely unit test this :D

 3a.
 Listing urls? (or do later)